dirkgietelink/GildedRose-Refactoring-Kata/_Java/RefactoringExplanation.md

 * Aged Brie is not decreasing in quality, once the due date has passed (this is a bit ambiguous from the requirements).
 * Sulfuras sellIn value is set to maximum int value after the first update, because the spec states that it never has to be sold.

-* Aged Brie is matched ignoring case sensitivity.
+* The way item names are matched is unclear.
+The specs and existing implementation are kind of ambiguous.
-* Aged Brie is matched ignoring leading or trailing spaces.
+Therefore, I introduced a configuration called strictNameMatcher.
-* Aged Brie is also matched if the Item name contains other words.
+The default is true, but it can be set to false via app.setSstrictNameMatcher(false).
+For details, see the javadoc.

 ### How I progressed through the refactoring

 * Forked the project to my own Github
 * Read  requirements and tried to understand the code from a global level
 * Ran the tests
 * Formalized the requirements description,in order to create a baseline for adding new unit tests.